PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 Call Answering Service for Emergency Helplines and Hotlines

-Helpline Software is built for organizations where a call can carry urgency, trauma, safety concerns, grant obligations, staffing pressure, and burnout risk all at once.
+Helpline Software is built for organizations where a call can carry urgency, trauma, safety concerns, grant obligations, staffing pressure, and burnout risk… all at once.

 "Large corporations use technology to make sure that the people reaching out to their organizations via phone, chat, or text get the service they need quickly and in a way that's sustainable for their organizations.
 The problem is that technology hasn't really been available for local crisis agencies."

-Suchandan Pal, Co-founder, Helpline Software
+Co-founder, Helpline Software

 What a call answering service means in emergency cases

-For a nonprofit, crisis line, domestic violence program, sexual assault response center, warmline, or support line, a call answering service is a system that decides:
+For a nonprofit, crisis line, domestic violence program, sexual assault response center, warmline, or support line, a call answering service is a system that decides: i) who gets called first ii) who gets skipped when they are already on a call iii) who gets the next call when the primary is unreachable iv) how long a caller waits v) whether callbacks work safely vi) whether the organization can see what actually happened

 Why generic call answering services often fail emergency hotlines